 - taking part in leisure activities away from your caring duties

-Depending on your needs and eligibility, the practical support available to you might include help with finances and other aspects of day-to-day life.
-Having a carer’s assessment can help to identify what is on offer to you, such as carer’s allowance and other sources of financial support.
+The practical support available to you might include help with finances and other aspects of day-to-day life.
+Having a carer’s assessment can help to identify what might be on offer to you, such as the Carer’s Allowance and other sources of financial support.
 It’s important to know your rights at work too.

 - practical help at home, such as with household chores

-- having someone take over your caring responsibilities for a while, so that you can take a break
+- having someone take on your caring responsibilities for a while, so that you can take a break

 - advice on how to lift the person you care for in ways that are safe for you both

-- financial support to go towards the costs of being a carer.
+- financial support to go towards the costs of caring.

-One of the most common entitlements for carers is the carer’s allowance.
-This is a weekly, taxable payment paid directly into your bank account.
+One of the main entitlements for carers is the Carer’s Allowance.
+This is a taxable payment that you can choose to have paid weekly in advance or every four weeks into your bank account.

-To receive carer’s allowance, you don’t need to live with, or be related to, the person who has lymphoma.
-However, you do need to meet eligibility criteria, which is means-tested and includes not earning over a certain amount a week.
+To receive Carer’s Allowance, you don’t need to live with, or be related to, the person who has lymphoma.
+However, you do need to meet eligibility criteria, which includes not earning over a certain amount a week.

-In addition to carer’s allowance, there are various sources of financial support you might be eligible for as a carer.
-Organisations such as Carers UK, Carers Trust and your local Citizens Advice Bureau (CAB) can give you detailed information about your eligibility based on your individual circumstances.
+Not everyone is entitled to receive Carer’s Allowance but there are various sources of financial support you might be eligible for as a carer.
+Organisations such as Carers UK, Carers Trust and your local Citizens Advice can give you detailed information about your eligibility based on your individual circumstances.

 - You might be entitled to paid carer’s leave, designed to allow you time off for planned appointments and unexpected emergencies.